madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

 Connections are used as diagram inputs and outputs as well as box connections.
 Connection is a superclass of Spider.

+Connections have multiple different types that are differentiated by a different color of outline around the Connection.

 ### Connection parameters

 | **Param**             | **Type**     | **Description**                                                                                                                                                                                                                                                                                                     |